-Customer experience and support is typically the main focus of a chatbot.
+Customer experience and support are typically the main focus of a chatbot.

 63% of customers typically stop dealing with a company after one poor experience, and 70% don’t want to wait more than two minutes for an answer they seek.
 Chatbots specifically address both of those concepts.